Powerlearnproject/se-day1-assignment-SkyFIONA/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.

+Prompt engineering is the practice of designing and refining inputs (prompts) given to AI models to achieve specific, accurate, and useful outputs.
+It involves understanding how an AI model processes language and tailoring instructions to guide its responses effectively.

+Importance of Prompt Engineering in AI Interaction Enhances Accuracy: Clear prompts minimize ambiguity and improve the relevance of AI-generated responses.
+Saves Time: Well-structured prompts reduce the need for multiple attempts to get the desired output.
+Maximizes Model Potential: Unlocks the full capabilities of AI models by framing tasks in ways they can understand.
+Facilitates Complex Tasks: Enables AI to handle detailed or multi-step queries effectively.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.